juancamiloqhz/server-graphql-auth-typescript-boilerplate/README.md

 - [GraphQl](https://graphql.org)
 - Typescript
 - TypeORM
+- TypeGraphQL
 - Apollo Server Express
 - PostgreSQL
-- JSON Web Tokens
-- GraphQL code generator

 ### With the following features

+- Setup a GraphQL server using TypeGraphQL and TypeORM
+- Register a user
+- Login and create access and refresh tokens
-- JWT Authentication
+- Authenticated mutation/queries
-- Post
+- Refresh the token
+- Revoke token for a user